google/xls/docs_src/tutorials/crc32.md

     the next iteration of the loop (for non-terminal iterations) or as the result of the entire expression (for the terminal iteration).

-For this specific foor loop, the ndex variable and accumulator are `i` and `crc`, both of type `u32`.
+For this specific for loop, the index variable and accumulator are `i` and `crc`, both of type `u32`.
 The iterable range expression specifies that the loop should execute 8 times.